 In China, we are used to have government as the prior sector and market as the secondary sector to solve all the problems.
 But you would notice in a developed country, there are three departments – government, market and a third sector philanthropic organizations.
 Social organizations represented by the philanthropic forces can help solve a lot of problems.

 When I was the Secretary of the County Party Committee in the deep poverty county at the national level, I felt the powerful support of the party committee and government and could do a lot of things.
 Moreover, I realized that the party committee and government cannot do everything, sometimes they could be helpless.
 Meanwhile, I found that philanthropic organizations could play a role in many aspects.
-I have made lots of innovative movements in rural poverty alleviation by cooperating with many philanthropic organizations.
+I have made lots of innovative movements in rural poverty alleviation by cooperating with many philanthropic organization.
 I found they could play a special role in some points.
 Thus I made up my mind to go for philanthropy.

 But in China as a whole, philanthropy is a blue ocean.
 I want to be a real grass root and civilian.
-I just want to be a grass-root educator and rural contributor like Yan Yangchu, which is my biggest hope.
+I just want to be a grass root educator and rural contributor like Yan Yangchu, which is my biggest hope.

 Gloria Ai: From an official to one of the common civilian, when you turn to philanthropy, do you have less followers, or does your work become more difficult?